Skip to main content Skip to home page

 Why is so much of the bill made up of fixed charges?

-There are three components to a customer’s residential bill – water fixed charges, water variable charge and sewer fixed charge.
+There are three components to your residential bill – water fixed charges, water variable charge and sewer fixed charge.

 The water variable charge is a single price per kilolitre of water used.
 This component of a bill will vary depending on the amount of water the customer uses.